HNx1/algoExchange/README.md

 - We implement TWAP and VWAP strategies
 - For experimentation simplicity we call a super method that automatically sets both asset count and trader count to 1 for an algoExchange.
-You can still add traders and participants to the exchange, but the intended purpose is to test
+You can still add traders and participants to the exchange, but the intended purpose is to test how trades impact the market
 - This is a synchronous exchange so you must supply the orders to execute prior to running an oracle loop